 We record conversations for the following reasons:

 Call recordings are destroyed in accordance with the retention information in this Notice.
-If the recording is available, you can submit a request a copy of your call by making a data subject access request to our Data Protection lead (as set out below).
+(They are deleted after 31 days.
+If any recordings are downloaded and stored for training purposes they are deleted after 3 years.)
+If the recording is available, you can request a copy of your call by making a data subject access request to the department handling your matter or the Risk & Compliance Department”

 We only use your data for the purposes of providing you with legal advice, assistance and where appropriate, representation and for reasons directly associated with those services (i.e. providing information to quality auditors; the Legal Aid Agency etc.).